-Our monthly cross-sectional data yield stable estimates of the income elasticities of money demand using a between estimator except for the year 1995.
+Our monthly cross-sectional data yield stable estimates of the income elasticities of money demand using a between estimator, except for 1995.
 Those results are broadly consistent with the evidence based on the cross-sectional estimators using annual data.
 The between estimates of the income elasticity of demand deposit are positive and statistically significantly different from zero during the period of the low interest rate policy.
 We do not obtain a stable interest rate elasticity of money demand even if we control for the size of income elasticity of money demand.
 In particular, the absolute size of interest rate elasticity tends to take on a large value using the sample of data after 1995.

-The results show that if the Bank of Japan considers the future changes in the nominal interest rate, it may be better to have many estimates of both income elasticity and of the interest rate elasticity of money demand based on various statistical methods.
-The cross-sectional approach pursued in this paper could be one of the ways to enhance the robustness of its understanding regarding the transmission mechanism under conditions of low interest rates.
+The results show that if the BOJ considers the future changes in the nominal interest rate, it may be better to have many estimates of both income elasticity and of the interest rate elasticity of money demand based on various statistical methods.
+The cross-sectional approach pursued in this paper could be one way to enhance the robustness of its understanding regarding the transmission mechanism under conditions of low interest rates.